flyonspeed/TronView/README.md

 `reboot`

+6) Test the hud/efis screen with existing example data.
+run the following.
+First make sure you are in the efis_hud dir.

+`cd efis_hud`

+Then run the python script and use the example data for dynon d100.

+`sudo python hud.py -i serial_d100 -e`

+You should see a basic hud on the screen.
+And it slowy moving around.
+If not then your video setup maybe be F'd up.

+To exit you hit "q" on the keyboard.

-6) run the serial_read.py script to confirm data being sent is correct. go into efis_hud dir then type
+7a) Next if you want to run live serial data from your efis. run the serial_read.py script to confirm data being sent is correct. go into efis_hud dir then type

 `cd efis_hud`